Welcome to Religious Education at UU Church of Savannah!

 Our children’s involvement in the life of the church goes beyond Sunday morning.
 They participate in a number of social justice activities throughout the year.
 The children make sandwiches for Inner City Night Shelter every third Sunday, collect food items for the Backpack Buddies program, participate in Savannah’s annual Martin Luther King Day parade, and raise money for the church by having a yearly book sale.

 Our children have fun!
-They enjoy a special Kids' Night Out twice each year.
+They enjoy Kids' Night Out, where they report to church for an evening of arts and crafts, games, and movies.
 They participate in church overnights, take field trips, celebrate holidays, and play in the square after church.
 In addition, each year they have the opportunity to attend youth conferences and summer camp at The Mountain, a UU retreat near Highlands, NC.
 Going to The Mountain is an invaluable experience for our youth, as they meet and bond with other UU children and teens across the

 Want to know more?

 If you have any questions about religious education or would like to get involved as a volunteer, please contact our DRE, Nancy Arteberry.
 We love to hear from our parents and the members of our congregation!